Schema Markup Example

 The Dangers of Cheap SEO

-You'll find agencies offering SEO for $300-$500/month.
-Here's what you're actually getting:
+You will find agencies offering SEO for $300-$500 a month.
+Here is what you are actually getting:

-❌ Keyword stuffing and outdated optimization tactics
+• Keyword stuffing and outdated optimization tactics

-❌ No real strategy, just generic optimizations
+• No real strategy, just generic tweaks

-❌ Minimal reporting or transparency
+• Minimal reporting or transparency

-❌ High risk of Google penalties
+• High risk of Google penalties

 SEO Cost vs. ROI: The Real Calculation